Bud Foster: Virginia Tech

 Foster moved with head coach Beamer to Virginia Tech in 1987 and became the inside linebackers coach.
-He then coached the outside linebackers for the next five seasons.
+He coached the outside linebackers for the next five seasons.
 Foster assumed responsibility for both sets of linebackers prior to the 1993 season and also took over special-teams coaching that year.
 The following year, he coached the inside linebackers and special teams.
 Foster assumed the position of co-defensive coordinator in 1995 and took over as the sole defensive coordinator in 1996.

-After helping Tech to the national championship game (Sugar Bowl) in 1999, Foster was recognized as the 2000 American Football Coaches Association Defensive Coordinator of the Year.
+After helping Virginia Tech to the national championship game (Sugar Bowl) in 1999, Foster was recognized as the 2000 American Football Coaches Association Defensive Coordinator of the Year.
 Tech's 1999 defensive unit led Division I-A in scoring defense and ranked third in both total and rushing defense.

 Under Foster's coaching, the Hokies' 2001 defense proved to be one of the nation's best, ranking among the top eight teams in Division I-A in six different categories and leading the way in shutouts with four.
 In 2000, Foster took a defense that returned just three starters and turned it into a unit that led the Big East Conference in rushing defense, placed 16th nationally against the run and tied for third nationally in interceptions.
+He won the Frank Broyles Award in 2006.

+Towards the end of the 2014 season, Foster signed a five-year extension with Virginia Tech.

+Following the retirement of Frank Beamer, Foster was promoted to Associate Head coach under new head coach Justin Fuente for the 2016 season.

+Foster announced his retirement, which was effective at the end of the 2019 season.
+Going into his final season, Foster's defenses at Virginia Tech led all FBS programs in sacks and interceptions since he was promoted to defensive coordinator.
+His 33 seasons at Virginia Tech made him the longest serving assistant coach at the same school.
+Foster led seven different defensive units that finished number one in the country in total defense.